How Long Does a Divorce Take in Ontario? Expert Insights

 Steps Involved in Filing for Divorce

 Initiating a divorce in Ontario necessitates meticulous adherence to several procedural steps, beginning with the thorough preparation of required documents and evidence to avoid any hold-ups.
-It is permissible to begin your divorce application before concluding the one-year separation period.
-Finalization of the divorce will not occur until this period has been fulfilled.

 To formally serve divorce papers, they must be authenticated by either a notary public or commissioner for taking affidavits.
-Following service on the respondent, who is given 30 days for acknowledgment, you must file Form 6B in order to proceed towards completing your divorce process.
+Following service on the respondent, who is given 30 days for acknowledgment, you must file Form 6B in order to proceed toward completing your divorce process.

 Legal Assistance and Costs